 Over the past few years, I’ve tried almost all of Nikon’s modern wide angle lenses, as well as a number of third-party options.
 Nasim has tested even more for our many reviews on Photography Life.
 The only consistent theme is compromise.
 No wide angle is truly perfect.
 However, they are getting better and better over time, and some of today’s options are pretty incredible.

-This article ranks what I consider to be the top twelve wide-angle lenses for Nikon full-frame cameras.
+This article ranks what I consider to be the top thirteen wide-angle lenses for Nikon full-frame cameras.
 (I’ve included a section at the bottom for Nikon DX shooters.)
-As you would expect, any top-10 list is bound by the author’s own preferences.
+As you would expect, any list like this is bound by the author’s own preferences.
 If there were just one “best” wide angle for everyone, lens companies wouldn’t be making so many different options.

 So, before anything else, here are the features I considered when ranking the lenses below, from most to least important to me: